xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

 ## Appendix A.1 Data Model
 {:numbered="false"}

-This section defines the essential data models for LLM-assisted network management, including the LLM decision response and human audit records.
+This section defines the essential data models for LLM agent-assisted network management, including the LLM agent decision response and human audit records.

 ### LLM Response Data Model
 {:numbered="false"}
-The LLM decision module should respond with the generated configuration parameters along with an associated confidence score.
+The LLM agent decision module should respond with the generated configuration parameters along with an associated confidence score.
 If the LLM is unable to generate a valid configuration, it should return an error message accompanied by an explanation of the issue.

 ~~~ yang
 module: llm-response-module